Alfresco/alfresco-js-api/src/api-legacy/content-rest-api/docs/SearchApi.md

 </code></pre>
 <p>The example above changes the highlighting prefix and postfix from the
  default <em> for all fields to ¿? and just for the "description" field to ().
- The hightlight information is added in each node entry response; here is an example partial response:</em></p><em>
+ The highlight information is added in each node entry response; here is an example partial response:</em></p><em>
 <pre><code class="undefined">"entry": {
         "createdAt": "2016-10-12T15:24:31.202+0000",